So you are interested in growing catnip, an easy-to-grow hardy perennial herb?

 Fertilizing The Catnip Plant

-Feed catnip plants with a water-soluble fertilizer every two weeks.
-Begin fertilizing two weeks after planting and continue until the first week of the summer season.
+Feed catnip with a water-soluble fertilizer every two weeks.
+Begin fertilizing the soil two weeks after planting and continue until the first week of the summer season.

-Apply a 1 to 2 inch layer of mulch around the base of the plant during late fall before the first frost.
+Apply a 1 to 2-inch layer of mulch around the base of the plant during late fall before the first frost.
 Mulching helps plants survive cold temperatures.

 Pruning Of The Herb

-Remove spent flowers by pinching them off to prevent self-seeding.
+Remove spent catnip flowers by pinching them off to prevent self-seeding.
 After flowering, catnips become scraggly and need cutting back.

-Prune after the first bloom to encourage a second flowering before the winter season.
-Cut the catnip plants down to 3 or 4 inches after the first frost.
+Cut Nepeta plants down to 3″ or 4″ inches after the first frost.
 This helps encourage new healthy growth during the spring.

-Propagating The Catnip Plant
+Propagating The Catnip

-Propagate the catnip herb via stem tip cuttings during spring and summer.
+Apart from seeds, you can propagate the catnip herb via stem tip cuttings during spring and summer.